tusharupa4444/tushar_backend/README.md

 ### Restricted Admin Page
 Restricted Admin Page: Admins trying to access the user's special page are redirected to the home page.

+### Logout after Set time
+Custom timing can be set to automatically logout any user or admin from the application.
+User will be redirected to Login page.

 ## Setup